cdig/cd-module/README.md

 We could do some of these things, maybe:

 * Lazy load images based on scroll position
-* Adapt frameworks and scripts to work assuming an async/lazy page environment
+* Adapt things that read/write the DOM to work assuming an async/lazy page environment
-* Load scripts for activities on-demand
+* Load activities just-in-time, rather than up-front
-* Don't make assumptions about the size/layout of the module as a whole — restrict scripts to working within a page, with appropriate guarantees about when page assets become available

 ### Modular Scale
 Text size should be based on a well-chosen rhythm, rather than the current "wing it" approach I've taken.